mliebelt/pgn-viewer/plan.md

     whiteFontColor  <color> the color of the a-h,1-8 characters on white fields blackFontColor  <color> the color of the a-h,1-8 characters on black fields

+Have a look at https://chess24.com/en/read/news/baku-gp-round-10-caruana-gelfand-are-back and see how they have done the boards.
+There are a lot of ideas implemented here:

+* Board is draggable (that means can be displayed in a separate window)
+* Switch between notation and meta-data
+* There are popups when you want to make a move, but there are variations.
+Very handy ...

 #### Generate PGN move from data (working)

 * We have to know every detail from moves, so the resulting notation is not sufficient.